Google's Wear OS is the new name for Android Wear, so if you were expecting to see Android Wear 3, please reset your smartwatch software expectations.

 That has been an easy change for Google to make.
 New features, however, are the bigger story, and we fully expect whatever Google had planned for Android Wear 3.0 is in fact coming in a Wear OS update later in 2018.

-Rumors suggest Google is working on its own Pixel Watch range to show off the software's full potential, so we can expect to see lots of new Wear OS watches throughout 2018.
+Rumors suggest there's a Google Pixel Watch in the works too.
+It'll be designed specifically designed to show off the software's full potential, and that's set to be alongside a whole bunch of new Wear OS watches we'll see throughout the year.

-- Why the Wear OS name is a smart move by Google
+- Why the Wear OS name change is a smart move by Google

 - How to upgrade your smartwatch to Wear OS now